Science-Undergraduate-Society/www/README.md

 ### Pages Router
 - Next.js has been setup using a pages router.
 This simply means that all .js files in the pages folder are automatically available as routes via their file name.
 Pages router also allows for nested folders (see /shop for an example)
 - Webmasters will be assigned a specific page within the pages folder.
 Please take a look at the routes table above if you cannot find your specific file to make sure it exists (if not please speak to the webmaster chair).
 - Each of the pages should already have basic code including `export default function`... `return(...)`.
-This is where your page will start
+This is where your page will begin.

 ### Styled Components
 - If you take a look at each of the javascript files, you can see that they all import `styled-components`.
 - Styled components lets you write CSS directly in our Javascript.
-Doing this allows for better coupling between pages/components and CSS, as well as reduced the number of files in our project.
+Doing this allows for better coupling between pages/components and CSS.
+THis also means that we can reduce the number of files in our project.
 - Each block of CSS (what we would consider as our className) is created as a const which contains our CSS
 - In the example below, we created a const that contains the styling for our background div.
 Note that we use `styled.div` to dictate that this HTML element is a div.
 ```